projectcalico/calico/security/tutorials/calico-policy.md

 ### Tutorial flow

 1. Create the Namespace and Nginx Service
-1. Deny all ingress traffic
+1. Deny all Ingress traffic
-1. Allow ingress traffic to Nginx
+1. Allow Ingress traffic to Nginx
-1. Deny all egress traffic
+1. Deny all Egress traffic
-1. Allow egress traffic to kube-dns
+1. Allow Egress traffic to kube-dns
-1. Cleanup Namespace
+1. Clean up Namespace

 ### 1. Create the namespace and nginx service